The Science Behind Freckles: What Causes Them?

 What Exactly Are Freckles?

 Freckles are small, flat, pigmented spots that usually appear on sun-exposed areas of the skin, such as the face, shoulders, arms, and chest.
-They can range in color from light tan to reddish-brown and tend to become more noticeable with sun exposure.
+They can range in color from light tan to reddish- light brown spots and tend to become more noticeable with sun exposure.

 Their official name is Ephelides (pronounced eh-fuh-lid-eez).

-Freckles aren’t harmful, they aren’t raised, and they aren’t caused by damage.
-They’re simply a visible sign that your skin is producing more melanin in response to UV light.
+Freckles aren’t harmful, they aren’t raised, and they aren’t caused by sun damage.
+They’re simply a visible sign that your skin is producing more melanin in response to UV radiation.

 What Causes Freckles to Form?

 Sun exposure and genetics.
-Freckles form when your skin produces more melanin—your body’s natural pigment—in response to UV light.
+Freckles are usually formed when your skin produces more melanin—your body’s natural pigment—in response to UV light.
 Unlike tanning (where melanin spreads out more evenly), freckles are concentrated spots where melanin is overproduced.

 Here’s how it works:

-In some people, those cells respond by creating tiny, focused spots of pigment
+• In some people, those cells called melanocytes respond by creating tiny, focused spots of pigment

 Are Freckles the Same as Sun Spots or Melasma?

 Not quite.
-While freckles, sun spots, and melasma all involve pigment, their cause, appearance, and behavior differ.
+While freckles, sun spots, age spots, and melasma all involve pigment, their cause, appearance, and behavior differ.

 Freckles (ephelides):